partic2/pwart/README.md

 ## Usage

-Current only support GCC-like toolchain, consider use MinGW on Windows please.
+Currently only support GCC-like toolchain, consider use MinGW on Windows please.

 1. set environment variable PWART_SOURCE_ROOT to the project directory.